acarril/acarril.github.io/_posts/2017-06-20-vectorizing-in-R.md

 <!--more-->

+## Thinking in parallel

+You may be conditioned to think that every repetitive instantly calls for a loop.
+That's fine from a code-efficiency perspective, because you're trying to minimize redundancy in your code, which is good.
+However, we can dig a little deeper and start to think if our loops carry out operations that are dependent of each other or not.

+Dependent operations cannot be performed in parallel.
+These cases basically boil down to loops where the next iteration depends on values from the previous one.
+Examples include Bayesian statistic computations or some Markov Chain Monte Carlo methods.

+However, there are many operations which are not inherently serial, which opens the door to parallelize them.
+A vectorized function takes a vector as an input and outputs a vector of the same length, which eliminates the need for nested loops when dealing with two-dimensional data structures (e.g. data frames).

+In this post I don't cover how to vectorize your R code.
+If you want a more in-depth read I recommend reading [Hadley Wickham's Advanced R chapter on functionals](http://adv-r.had.co.nz/Functionals.html) or [David Springate vectorization tricks](http://rpubs.com/daspringate/vectorisation). **Here we'll understand how does vectorizing your R code make it more efficient.**

 ## High-level, interpreted language

 Almost every introduction to the R language mentions that **R is a high-level, interpreted language.** However, very few of them explain what the f*ck does that mean.
 This is basic stuff if have a computer science or engineering background, but if you don't, then here is the quick version.